Development of a dual-phase xenon time projection chamber prototype for the RELICS experiment

 \section{The slow control system}

 The reliable and safe operation of the RELICS prototype detector relies on the real-time monitoring and regulation of integrated subsystems.
-A semi-distributed SC system has been developed to fulfill this role, providing continuous, real-time oversight of key operational parameters such as temperature, pressure, and LXe level.
-This system is fundamental to achieving the high-quality physics data required by the experiment.
-For instance, maintaining a stable LXe level is essential for preserving a consistent electron extraction field and for ensuring the stability of the single electron gain (SEG), both of which are critical for low energy event reconstruction.
+A semi-distributed SC system has been developed to fulfill this role, providing continuous, real-time oversight of key operational parameters such as temperature, pressure, flow rate and LXe level.

-The SC system architecture as shown in Fig.~\ref{fig:SC_system}, integrates a diverse array of sensors including silicon diodes, platinum resistance thermometers (PT100s), capacitive level meters, and pressure sensors into a unified monitoring network.
-Data from these sensors are sampled at regular intervals, logged for historical trend analysis, and used to drive real-time feedback loops.
-This allows the system to autonomously regulate operational conditions and to enforce predefined safety and performance thresholds.
-Configurable alarm triggers can initiate automated emergency procedures, such as activating backup cooling or releasing xenon gas through a solenoid valve, thereby safeguarding the detector from potentially damaging conditions.

-Crucially, the architecture of this SC system was designed with inherent modularity and scalability, ensuring its direct applicability to the full-scale RELICS experiment.
-The hardware interfaces, software infrastructure, and control logic can be readily expanded to accommodate the larger-scale operational requirements and more complex interdependence of the final detector.
-This design guarantees a seamless transition from the prototype validation phase to the deployment of a robust, long-term scientific instrument.